-How Might I Be Exposed To Trichloroethane From My Well Water?
+How Might I Be Exposed to Tetrachloroethylene from My Well Water?

-Trichloroethane evaporates easily from water, so in addition to taking it into your body through drinking, you may also be exposed to a large amount from breathing the air inside your home.
-TCA gets into the indoor air from appliances that use water (such as dishwashers and washing machines), and from the shower.
+Tetrachloroethylene evaporates easily from water, so in addition to taking it into your body through drinking, you may also be exposed to a large amount from breathing the air inside your home.
+Tetrachloroethylene gets into indoor air from appliances that use water (such as dishwashers and washing machines) and from the shower.
 Your body may also absorb it through the skin during a bath or shower.
 A simple way to absorb less is to turn on a bathroom fan while bathing or showering.
-This can prevent the buildup of TCA in the bathroom air.
+This can prevent the buildup of tetrachloroethylene in the bathroom air.

-Is There A Safe Level Of Trichloroethane In Drinking Water?
+Is There a Safe Level of Tetrachloroethylene in Drinking Water?

-The CT Department of Public Health (CT DPH) has set an Action Level for TCA of 200 micrograms per liter (ug/L).
+The CT Department of Public Health (CT DPH) has set an Action Level for tetrachloroethylene of 5 micrograms per liter (ug/L).
 An Action Level is a state guideline for a chemical in private well water.
-The Action Level for TCA is the same as the US Environmental Protection Agency Maximum Contaminant Level (MCL) for TCA in public drinking water.
-An MCL is a federal, enforceable drinking water standard for public drinking water.
-If your well water has TCA at a concentration greater than the Action Level of 200 ug/L, you should stop drinking your water and using it for cooking until you can install a treatment system to remove the TCA.
+The Action Level for private well water is the same as the US EPA maximum containment level (MCL) for tetrachloroethylene in public drinking water.
+An MCL is a federal, enforceable drinking water standard for public water.
+If your well water has tetrachloroethylene at a concentration greater than the Action Level of 5 ug/L, you should stop drinking your water and using it for cooking until you can install a treatment system to remove the tetrachloroethylene.
 Action Levels are set well below the level that causes health effects in people or animals.
-So if you have TCA in your well water at a level above the Action Level, it is still probably at a level lower than what could cause harm to your health.
+So if you have tetrachloroethylene in your well water at a level above the Action Level, it is still probably at a level lower than what is harmful to your health.
 Nevertheless, it is a good idea to avoid drinking and cooking with water that has tetrachloroethylene at levels above the Action Level to reduce any chance for harm to your health.